 Replacing animal testing with AI requires the establishment of regulatory frameworks that ensure the safety, reliability, and acceptance of AI models in various industries.
 Regulatory agencies and policymakers need to develop guidelines and standards for evaluating and validating AI models for different applications.
 Building trust and confidence among stakeholders, including scientists, regulators, and the general public, is essential for the widespread acceptance and adoption of AI as an alternative to animal testing.

-It is important to recognize and overcome these challenges and limitations through collaborative efforts among researchers, industry leaders, policymakers, and regulatory agencies.
+It is important to recognise and overcome these challenges and limitations through collaborative efforts among researchers, industry leaders, policymakers, and regulatory agencies.
 By doing so, we can advance the exploration and implementation of AI models as a more humane and scientifically robust alternative to animal testing.

 The hypothesis of AI replacing animal testing is an area of active research and development.
 These examples highlight current applications and promising developments where AI is being used as an alternative to traditional animal testing methods.